EolDocker/virtuoso/README.md

 docker-virtuoso
 ===============

-A Dockerized Virtuoso for EOL
+A Dockerized Virtuoso for Encyclopedia of Life (eol.org)

 ```
-$ docker build -t virtuoso:7.1.0 .
+$ docker build --rm -t virtuoso:7.1.0 .
 ```

 ## Start a container